Call now in confidence immediate help & advice 24/7

 Once you’ve completed the rehab programme (including aftercare), you will have everything you need to cope independently when temptation strikes.

+Severe withdrawal symptoms [25] can cause dehydration, elevated blood sodium levels, and heart failure.
 This is commonly associated with ‘cold turkey’ withdrawal, rather than the tapering method that takes place at rehab.

 Rehab provides you with the safety measures that are necessary in the transition from drug use to sobriety.

-The risk of passing away from withdrawal at a treatment centre is much lower than the risk of dying when supervision is not available.
+The risk of passing away from withdrawal at a rehab treatment centre is much lower than the risk of dying when supervision is not available.

 For people with mild dependence issues, the risk is much lower.
 However, to avoid developing a severe addiction in the future, we still recommend completing a full 28-day programme at rehab in Devon.